zifeo/lade/README.md

 eval "$(lade off)"
 ```

+You can also add `eval "$(lade on)"` to your shell configuration file (e.g.
+`~/.bashrc` or `~/.config/fish/config.fish`) to automatically enable Lade on
+each shell session.

-Note: most of the vault loaders use the corresponding native CLI to operate.
+Note: most of the vault loaders use their native CLI to operate.
+This means you
-This means you must have them installed locally and your login/credentials must
+must have them installed locally and your login/credentials must be valid.
+Lade
-be valid.
-Lade may evolve by integrating directly with the corresponding API and
+may evolve by integrating directly with the corresponding API but this is left
-is left as future work.
+as future work.

 See [lade.yml](lade.yml) or the [examples](./examples) folders for other uses
 cases.